Sebastianhju/Runeterra-5e/Runes.md

 Summoner spells has a 20% discount in shops.

-Whenever you use a _summoner spell_ you gain agility and your movementspeed is doubled until the end of your turn.
+Whenever you use a _summoner spell_ you gain agility and movement speed equal to twenty times your proficiency bonus.

 ---